Yningg/Yningg.github.io/_pages/includes/self-intro.md

 I'm currently a Ph.D. candidate in the College of Computing and Data Science (CCDS) at Nanyang Technological University (NTU), supervised by [Prof. Sourav S Bhowmick](https://personal.ntu.edu.sg/assourav/) and [Prof. Chen Shen-Hsing Annabel](https://dr.ntu.edu.sg/cris/rp/rp01013).
 I received my B.Eng. degree in Computer Science and Technology from Sichuan University in 2022.
 During my time there, I had the privilege of being involved in cutting-edge research in computational epidemiology under the guidance of Prof. Liu Quanhui.

-With a profound interest in interdisciplinary computing research, my current research interests focus on the social psychology-informed design of social search and analytics techniques.
+With a profound interest in interdisciplinary computing research, my current research interests focus on the **social psychology-informed design of social search and analytics techniques**.